Tlozplayer/openjjba/README.md

 ## Thanks to

--   [Ukendio](https://github.com/Ukendio/), for their [for-animia](https://github.com/Ukendio/for-animia/) project, which was helpful resource for writing certain systems.
+-   [for-animia](https://github.com/Ukendio/for-animia/) for certain example code.
--   [Osyris](https://github.com/osyrisrblx), for [Roblox-TS](https://roblox-ts.com), which allowed this project to be type-safe.
+-   [Roblox-TS](https://roblox-ts.com) for allowing Typescript to be used in Roblox.
--   [Evaera](https://github.com/evaera), for the [Matter](https://github.com/evaera/matter) library, which this project uses extensively.
+-   [Matter](https://github.com/evaera/matter), an ECS library we use extensively.